HIKING IN THE SWABIAN ALB BIOSPHERE AREA

 Four paws welcome

-Hiking with your dog – completely relaxed
+Hiking with a dog – completely relaxed

 This is what relaxation tastes like

-Hiking & enjoying the Swabian Alb
+Hiking & enjoyment on the Swabian Alb

 Can I take my dog with me on the hiking trails?